serkosi/TaxiRides/README.md

 Lastly, Dask might also be a good choice for scaling to a cluster of machines.
 Dask works in similar interfaces to other Python libraries such as NumPy and Pandas.
 Handling datasets larger than available RAM of local machine by processing data in chunks is promising for scaling purposes.

 ### Containerized Application and Kubernetes Orchestration
+The process is handled by a Kubernetes Job with two containers.
+1. Main container (`taxi-rides`): Executes the data processing tasks
+2. Data handler container: Monitors for completion and creates an archive of the results

 Make sure to have Docker and kubectl installed and configured properly.
 1. Create ConfigMap from the config.yaml:
 ```